-Thanks Vijay for this wonderful analysis.
-One thing I want to understand is that how many companies an investor should have in her portfolio.
-I have around 30 scrips, out of which 70% large cap, 25% midcap & 5% in small cap.
+Thanks, Vijay for this wonderful analysis.
+One thing I want to understand is how many companies an investor should have in her portfolio.
+I have around 30 scrips, out of which 70% large-cap, 25% midcap & 5% in small-cap.

 Thanks for your feedback!
-I am happy that you liked the article.
+We are happy that you liked the article.

-How many stocks to own in the portfolio depends on size of portfolio, investor’s comfort and availability of time with her to monitor the stocks in the portfolio.
+How many stocks to own in the portfolio depends on the size of the portfolio, investor’s comfort and availability of time with her to monitor the stocks in the portfolio.

-I feel comfortable having 6-7 stocks as I can keep track of them well.
-I currently feel that if I increase the number further than portfolio monitoring would require time more than I am willing to provide.
-However, in future, I might add more stocks.
+We feel comfortable having 6-7 stocks as we can keep track of them well.
+We currently feel that if we increase the number further than portfolio monitoring would require time more than we are willing to provide.
+However, in future, we might add more stocks.
 You may decide whether you are able to monitor all the developments with respect to all of your 30 stocks.
 Read this article about how to monitor your stocks:

 If after reading this article, you feel that you are not doing all the activities required for monitoring then probably you should reduce the number of stocks.

-Regarding maximum number of stocks to own in the portfolio:
+Regarding the maximum number of stocks to own in the portfolio:

-When I read statistics, then I learnt that as the number of stocks in the portfolio increases beyond 30, the benefit of diversification from every additional stock is very minimal.
+When we read statistics, then we learnt that as the number of stocks in the portfolio increases beyond 30, the benefit of diversification from every additional stock is very minimal.
 So ideally, the maximum number of stocks should be around 30.

 However, there are investors like Peter Lynch who owned more than 1000 stocks in his mutual fund portfolio at one point in time.
 But his reason for owning these many stocks was that it helped him in keeping track of these stocks.
-He in effect kept his watch list stocks also within his portfolio by investing minimal amount in them.
+He in effect kept his watchlist stocks also within his portfolio by investing a minimal amount in them.

-I do not select stocks based on market cap.
-I prefer investing in fundamentally good stocks at low P/E. I find most of these stocks in the small cap segment.
-I invest in these small cap stocks and do not sell it when they grow and become mid-caps.
+We do not select stocks based on market cap.
+We prefer investing in fundamentally good stocks at low P/E. We find most of these stocks in the small-cap segment.
+We invest in these small-cap stocks and do not sell them when they grow and become mid-caps.

-All the large cap stocks at some point of time in the past, were small/mid-caps.
-Therefore, I simply focus on buying good stocks available at cheap prices without bothering a lot about market cap.
+All the large-cap stocks at some point of time in the past were small/mid-caps.
+Therefore, we simply focus on buying good stocks available at cheap prices without bothering a lot about the market cap.

 Should one sell good performing stocks for rebalancing